 The city’s Future Land Use Map and associated height allowances played a central role in the case.
 However, the hearing exposed confusion around how height transitions should occur—especially at the edges of lower-scale neighborhoods.
 Clearer guidance on step-downs, transitions and edge conditions would help avoid similar conflicts.

 The city has rules in place to ensure that downtown develops in a manner consistent with St. Pete's sense of place.
-However, as we have experienced, it's easy for the rules that limit the maximum potential development to be overlooked.
+However, it's easy for the rules designed to limit the maximum potential development of a project to be overlooked.
 It takes leadership at all levels to empower both staff and decision makers so they know they can question projects that fall short of keeping St. Petersburg special.